franckXu/blog-1/_sources/2017/02/20/memory-management.rst.txt

 Ownership of the object can be transferred by moving the ``unique_ptr``.
-The main advantage of this model is that it has no overhead - unlike tracing memory which involves pausing execution or reference counting which involves atomic count of reference, a ``unique_ptr`` is just a wrapper over a pointer.
+The main advantage of this model is that it has no overhead - unlike tracing memory which involves pausing execution or reference counting which involves atomic count of references, a ``unique_ptr`` is just a wrapper over a pointer.

-Unique pointers cannot be copied though (by definition, otherwise there would no longer be unique ownership), so when other code needs to access the heap object, it would need to get a reference from the owning object:
+Unique pointers cannot be copied though (by definition, otherwise there would no longer denote unique ownership), so when other code needs to access the heap object, it would need to get a reference from the owning object:

 .. code-block:: c++